Chaco Canyon Consulting

 Learning model

 To succeed, senior managers must acquire a new way of thinking about emergency management and plan development, and staff must acquire new autonomy.
 In emergency situations, everyone must apply these learnings naturally.
-The workshop learning model makes these new skills and perspectives accessible even during moments of stress.
+The program learning model makes these new skills and perspectives accessible even during moments of stress.
 Using a mix of presentation, group discussion, and simulation, we make available to participants the resources they need to take these new actions.

 Target audience